History

 Established as a pure engine manufacturer in 1943, Bergen Engines delivered its first engine in 1946.
 The company built a new factory in 1971 at Hordvikneset, north of Bergen, and became a Rolls-Royce company in 1999.

-Until 1946, the Bergen engines were produced by the shipyard BMV (Bergens Mekaniske Verksted).
+Until 1946, the Bergen engines were produced by the shipyard BMV (Bergen Mekaniske Verksted).
 BMV had been purchasing engines from sub-suppliers for many years, but were not satisfied with the low reliability of these engines, so BMV decided to develop their own, high quality engines, that were perfectly adapted to the harsh environment of the Atlantic Sea.

 Timeline